z3r0syf3r/z3r0syf3r/README.md

-not much to see here, been busy bug huntin!
+not much to see here, been busy bug hunting!

 check out my [blog](https://medium.com/@z3r0syf3r).